-Table II(a) gives the values of \hat{V}{met} obtained thanks to the average estimates of (11).
-Table II(b) gives the values of \hat{V}{met} obtained thanks to the average estimates of (13).
-First, some results at the bottom of the tables are bad.
-The reason for that is the roundoff caused by the digital nature of the simulated images.
-Thereafter, the logarithmic formula is more sensitive to the weak differences in intensity of the targets that are far away than to the great differences in intensity of the closer targets.
+Tab.
+IIA gives the values of $\hat{V}{met}$ obtained thanks to averages of estimates (11).
+Tab.
+IIB gives the values of $\hat{V}{met}$ obtained thanks to averages of (13).
+Firstly, some results at the bottom of the tables are bad.
+The reason for that is the round-off caused by the digital nature of the simulated images.
+Thereafter, the logarithmic formula is more sensitive to the weak differences in intensity of the targets far away, than with the great differences in intensity of the closer targets.
 The estimated visibility distance is thus necessarily worst using the most distant targets.
-All these considerations are confirmed by the standard deviation values, which are given between brackets in Table II.
-Second, the standard deviations in Table II(a) are smaller than those in Table II(b).
+All these considerations are confirmed by the standard deviation values, which are given between brackets in Tab.
+II.
+Secondly, the standard deviations in Tab.
+IIA are smaller than in Tab.
+IIB.
 Unfortunately, the method seems to be skewed, because the estimated visibility distance is biased and always smaller than the ground truth.
 This may be due to the fact that the targets are not really black, as is assumed for establishing (11).
-In our simulations, we implemented a reflectance factor of 1% to stick to reality.
-Consequently, in the following tests, we will only rely on the average estimates of (13) to compute the reference measurement $\hat{V}{\rm met}$.
+In our simulations, we implemented a reflectance factor of 1% in order to stick to reality.
+Consequently, in the following tests, we will only rely on average of (13) to compute the reference measurement $\hat{V}{met}$ .